© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cwm y Saeson Standing Stone is a scheduled monument protected by Cadw under reference RD119.
 View the official record →

-Cwm y Saeson Standing Stone is a Neolithic or Bronze Age monolith located in Radnorshire, Wales, designated as a scheduled ancient monument under Cadw reference RD119.
+Cwm y Saeson Standing Stone is a Neolithic or Bronze Age monolith located in Radnorshire, Wales, forming part of the prehistoric ritual and funerary landscape of the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD119.

 Cwm y Saeson Standing Stone dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cwm y Saeson Standing Stone is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD119.